Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/0 Main Page.md

 Zubax GNSS 2 reports sensor data using the following standard NMEA sentences.
 Please also refer to the list of configuration parameters below to see what can be asjusted if necessary.

+More information on NMEA can be found here: <http://www.catb.org/gpsd/NMEA.html>.

+Refer to the tutorials to see examples of using Zubax GNSS 2 with
+<abbr title="Geographic information system">GIS</abbr> software.

+#### Standard sentences

 NMEA sentence   | Component     | Purpose
 ----------------|---------------|--------------------------------------------------------------
 `GPRMC`         | GNSS receiver | Recommended minimum navigation information